astarte-platform/astarte/doc/pages/user/015-astarte_dashboard.md

 ## Introduction

-The Astarte Dashboard is a Single Page Application that provides users with an overview of their Realm and a user-friendy way of managing it on any web browser.
+The Astarte Dashboard is a Single Page Application that provides users with an overview of their Realm and a user-friendly way of managing it on any web browser.
 The Dashboard is designed to be a quick and easy way to give you immediate feedback on your work and as a quick and intuitive way to configure your realm.
 It is not designed to be operated by end-users, rather by infrastructure maintainers, owners who need information on the system status, and those working on projects based